caraya/gulp-starter-2021/src/md-content/locking-blocks-in-the-Full-Site-Editor.md

   * Go into the site editor
   * Select template editor > home
   * Create a group block
-  * Create two paragraph blocks inside the header
+  * Create two paragraph blocks inside the header.
+You can choose whatever text you want for each paragraph

 **Lock movement.**